nielsdelestinne/Steppa/README.md

-# Svelte with TypeScript Template
+# Steppa

-Template repository for bootstrapping a Svelte with TypeScript project.
+Steppa is a random avatar generator

 ---